-Effective and compelling workplace communication is table stakes in today’s world of work
+Effective and compelling communication in the workplace is table stakes in today’s world of work

 Employees face demands for their time in every direction.
-Whether it be constant pings from workplace apps, sifting through endless emails, or the constant draw to social media and its endless scroll.
+Whether it’s constant pings from workplace communication tools, sifting through endless emails, or the constant draw to social media and its endless scroll.
 HR leaders are struggling to break through the noise.
-How can they deliver both a corporate communication strategy and provide the connection employees need to prioritize their whole-person well-being?
+How can they deliver both an employee communications strategy andprovide the connection employees need to prioritize their well-being?

-Limeade is the only solution provider that targets and personalizes communications all in one place.
-By consolidating employee benefits, resources and initiatives into one location, you’ll amplify care and increase utilization of benefits across your entire organization:
+Limeade is the only comprehensive global health and well-being provider that targets and personalizes business communications all in one place.
+By consolidating employee benefits, resources and initiatives into one location, you can amplify care and increase the utilization of benefits across your entire organization:

 4x/week minimum well-being program participation

 5x higher benefit utilization

 2.5x increase in efficiency

 The impact of effective communication in the workplace

 Effective communication in the workplace is the core of an effective well-being experience.
 With an internal communications channel that looks and feels like the apps employees are already using, Limeade customers engage with employees in a two-way experience, where participation is encouraged and recognized.
 The benefits go far beyond an informed workforce and into a company where well-being and engagement are baked into the workday.